 Latex is a stable colloidal dispersion of a polymeric substance in an aqueous medium.
 In natural rubber, the polymeric substance is Cis 1,4-polyisoprene.

 Freshly tapped NRL is a white color fluid with a density of around 0.975 -0.98 g/cm3 which is less than the density of water. pH is between 6 -7.
 Viscosity is variable.
 The total amount of non-rubber and non-aqueous substances in fresh natural rubber latex is around 5% by weight of the latex.

 Natural rubber is hydrophobic.
 So, they do not dissolve in water.
 But they are dispersed in rubber latex without floating.
 An uncountable number of rubber particles are entangled together and make rubber particles.
 There are non-rubber particles such as lipids, and proteins in natural rubber latex (NRL).

 Proteins have both hydrophobic parts and hydrophilic parts, and lipids have hydrophobic parts in their molecules.
 The hydrophobic part (hydrocarbon chain) of the proteins is adsorbed to the rubber particle and the hydrophilic part (mainly the carboxylic groups of proteins) is placed around the rubber particle.

-By removing the H+ ions from carboxylic groups it makes a minus charge around the rubber particle.
-So, all the rubber particles in the latex are minus charged.
-Due to this minus charge, the rubber particles can properly be dispersed in the aqueous medium and stabilize in the aqueous medium.
+Removing the H+ ions from carboxylic groups makes a minus charge around the rubber particle.
+So, all the rubber particles in the latex are minus-charged.
+Due to this minus charge, the rubber particles can properly be dispersed in the aqueous medium and stabilized in the aqueous medium.
 This stabilization is the “Electrostatic stabilization” of natural rubber latex.

 When rubber particles come closer to each other they repulse because of the minus charge.
 Therefore, these particles are evenly dispersed in the latex and the particles are always moving.
 This motion is called “Brownian motion”.